sigsep/open-unmix-paper-joss/paper.md

 First, we provide MUSDB18 [@rafii17] and MUSDB18-HQ [@musdb18hq] which are the largest freely available datasets; this comes with a complete toolchain to easily parse and read the datasets [@musdb].
 We maintain _museval_, the most used evaluation package for source separation [@museval].
 We also are the organizers of the largest source separation evaluation campaign such as [@sisec18].
-And, we implemented a reference implementation of multi-channel wiener filter implementation released in [@norbert].
-The `sigsep` community is organized and presented on its [own website](https://sigsep.github.com). _Open-Unmix_ itself can be found on [https://open.unmix.app](https://open.unmix.app), which links to all other relevant sites and provides further information such as audio demos.
+In addition, we implemented a reference implementation using a multi-channel Wiener filter, released in [@norbert].
+The `sigsep` community is organized and presented on its [own website](https://sigsep.github.com). _Open-Unmix_ itself can be found on [https://open.unmix.app](https://open.unmix.app), which links to all other relevant sites and provides further information, such as audio demos.

 ## Outlook

 _Open-Unmix_ is a community-focused project.
 We therefore encourage the community to submit bug-fixes and comments and improve the computational performance.
-However, we are not looking for changes that only focused on improving the separation performance as this would be out of scope for a baseline implementation.
-Instead, we expect many researchers will fork the software as a basis for their research and we prepared several custom options to easily extend the code as shown [here](https://github.com/sigsep/open-unmix-pytorch/blob/master/docs/extensions.md).
+However, we are not looking for changes that only focus on improving the separation performance as this would be out of scope for a baseline implementation.
+Instead, we expect many researchers will fork the software as a basis for their research and the documentation explicates several custom options to extend the code (shown [here](https://github.com/sigsep/open-unmix-pytorch/blob/master/docs/extensions.md)).

 # References